 Your privacy and protection is in our own best interest and just because it's the right thing to do!

 Brandon J. Ray

-Like the DPA, the GDPR applies to 'personal data'.
-However, the GDPR's definition is more detailed and makes it clear that information such as an online identifier - eg an IP address - can be personal data.
+GDPR is the highbred of DPA the (Data Protection Act) but a more indepth comprehensive and detailed ‘upgrade’ that covers the new media information such as online identifiers – eg an IP address - can be personal data.
 The more expansive definition provides for a wide range of personal identifiers to constitute personal data, reflecting changes in technology and the way organisations collect information about people.

 The GDPR applies to both automated personal data and to manual filing systems where personal data are accessible according to specific criteria.
 This is wider than the DPA's definition and could include chronologically ordered sets of manual records containing personal data.

 Personal data that has been pseudonymised - eg key-coded - can fall within the scope of the GDPR depending on how difficult it is to attribute the pseudonym to a particular individual.